alavuvi/alavuvi.github.io/index.md

 ---
 layout: default
-title: Index
+title: Welcome to My Personal Site
 ---

-# Welcome to My Personal Site

 ## Introduction
-Hello, my name is Ville-Pekka Alavuotunki and I'm second year ICT Engineering student in Oulu University of applied sciences.
+My name is Ville-Pekka Alavuotunki and I'm second year ICT Engineering student in Oulu University of applied sciences.
 I'm passionate about technology and building things, be it a software or a house.
 Maybe I can combine these two in the future?

 ## About Me